AndreasHGK/EasyKits/README.md

 - [x] **Flexible:**
 With all this customizability you can use it for tons of gamemodes from kitpvp to factions.

+- [x] **Easy conversion:** Already have another kit plugin fully set up?
+Don't worry!
+You can use the /ekimport command to import kits from KitUI and AdvancedKits

+- [x] **Chestkits:** Each kit has the option to be a chestkit.
+These kits will be a chest when claimed, and when you tap with them you will equip them.

 ## Setup

 #### Config